tbensky/ProjectClock/readme.md

 5. 4, 2" long #6 screws with washers and nuts.

 6. 4 fidget spinner bearings.
 Outer diameter is 22 mm, inner diameter (of hole) is 8 mm, and thickness is 7 mm.
 These are very common bearings and sizes.
+(See Amazon and eBay.)

 7. Two 5/16" dia.
 (7.9 mm) wooden dowels cut to 4" long.
 The dowels should be able to slide into the (8 mm) holes on the bearings.